 - 43. For each recipient NTS Exit Point, National Grid will carry out network analysis to identify a network model (the "enhanced network") that meets existing obligations.
 This analysis shall be undertaken consistent with the process outlined in (paragraphs 46 to 49).
 Substitution and investment proposals to satisfy requests for Incremental Exit Capacity shall be incremental to this base network. - 44.
 For any NTS Exit Point at which all Incremental Exit Capacity requests can be met without undertaking NTS investment (and/or giving rise to increased operational costs), i.e. within the capability of the enhanced network, National Grid will consider the release of Incremental Obligated Exit Capacity consistent with the new aggregate level of capacity allocations (and reservations).
 Where such requests cannot be met without investment (and/or giving rise to increased operational costs), National Grid will investigate exit capacity substitution opportunities. - 45.
 Potential capacity substitutions shall be validated through network analysis.
 The objective shall be to avoid incremental increase in risk.
 Hence National Grid will not propose capacity substitution where this would result, under planning scenarios, in the capability of the NTS to meet existing obligations being reduced. - 46.
 The Exit Capacity Substitution objective is to minimise investment that would otherwise be required to satisfy demand for Incremental Exit Capacity.
 Substitution opportunities shall be assessed against criteria defined within the Transmission Planning Code which is the basis for National Grid's network development decisions.
 This shall include existing commitments, including NTS Exit (Flat) Capacity, NTS Exit (Flexibility) Capacity and Assured Offtake Pressures (as defined in UNC), on the network.
-Substitutions shall not be accepted if this reduces National Grid's ability to
+Substitutions shall not be accepted if this reduces National Grid's ability to deliver its existing commitments.
+These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the Transmission Planning Code.

-&lt;sup>20 Assuming partial substitution is allowed.
+&lt;sup>16 Assuming partial substitution is allowed.

-&lt;sup>21 As defined in Chapter 3.
+As defined in Chapter 3.

-&lt;sup>22 Or contractual alternative.
+&lt;sup>18 Or contractual alternative.